Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 Here, we will use automatic labeling to label all our foreground objects.

-* **Action**: Select all the Prefabs inside the `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/ Foreground Objects/Phase 1/Prefabs` folder.
+* **Action**: Select all the Prefabs inside the `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs` folder.
 * **Action**: From the _**Inspector**_ tab, enable `Use Automatic Labeling for All Selected Items`, and then select `Use asset name` as the labeling scheme.

 <p align="center">